 Amalgamation patterns specify intended overlaps between substructures that are modelled on templates.
 This specification is locally tight, and guaranteed to be locally consistent in terms of local one-to-one overlaps, but leaves underspecified the global overlap structure implicitly required for its realisations, and may not in itself be globally consistent in any straightforward sense.
 We give a preliminary definition to discuss first examples at a more naive level before turning to the proper definitions.
-Those more formal definitions of amalgamation patterns and their realisations will be slightly more involved in order to support the intended sensitivity to symmetries in the specification that we shall want to preserve in sufficiently generic constructions of realisations.
+Those more formal definitions of amalgamation patterns and their realisations will be slightly more involved in order to support the intended sensitivity to internal symmetries.